 Heading to uni or college brings new challenges, both academic and social.
-A laptop guide can't help with the latter, but we can definitely get you started in picking the right kit to help with your studies.
+Our laptop guide can't give your social life a boost (sorry), but we can get you started in picking the right kit to help with your studies.

-- Battery life: If you’re going to be out at lectures and seminars all day, and you can’t guarantee you’ll get a much sought-after plug socket, you’ll want a laptop that can achieve eight hours of battery life in our tests.
+- Battery life: If you’re going to be out at lectures and seminars all day, and you can’t guarantee you’ll have access to a plug socket, you’ll want a laptop that can achieve at least eight hours of battery life in our tests.

-- Weight: If you sling your laptop into a light bag or satchel, you’ll want one that weighs less than 1.5kg, so it doesn’t start weighing you down late in the day.
+- Weight: If you sling your laptop into a light bag or satchel, you’ll want one that weighs less than 1.5kg, so it doesn’t start dragging you down late in the day.

-- Fast wi-fi: Not all laptops are created equal when it comes to wi-fi performance, so check our reviews to see whether we comment on particularly slow wireless connectivity that could affect your work.
+- Fast wi-fi: Some laptops have better wi-fi connections than others, so check our reviews to see whether we comment on particularly slow wireless connectivity that could affect your work.

 - Performance: Don’t overspend on a laptop that’s far too powerful for your needs.
-If you’re only going to be working on basic essays, you don’t need to spend £1,000 on an ultra-premium high-performance laptop, unless of course you want to.
-Similarly, you don’t want to spend £200 if you’re going to be editing videos.
+If you’re only going to be working on basic essays, you don’t need to spend £1,000 on an ultra-premium high-performance laptop.
+Similarly, you don’t want to underspend on a laptop that won't deliver the performance you need if you’re going to be editing videos.
 Our guide on how to buy the best laptop explains more.

-Generally speaking these are the prices you can expect to see when buying a brand-new laptop.
+Generally speaking, these are the prices you can expect to see when buying a new laptop.
 This should help you avoid overpaying or, indeed, underpaying for a device that won't meet your needs.

 Basic note-taking and occasional documents: £200-£250 should be enough, look out for Intel Celeron-powered Windows 10 laptops and Chromebooks.